-VGC Rail Projects was engaged by Atkins to provide the civil engineering content of the signalling scope of works.
+Atkins engaged VGC Rail Projects to provide the civil engineering content of the signalling scope of works for the Farnham resignalling project.

 The project extended from Camberley in Surrey through to Alton in Hampshire.
 The work included the installation of hard standings and staging for signalling equipment, installation of insulated rail joints, screw pile installation for location bases and signals and in-situ concrete works for further signals and an REB base.